-Global oil and gas solutions provider TechnipFMC was selected to provide the pipeline fabrication and installation and subsea facilities installation services, as well as deliver the umbilicals for the project.
+Global oil and gas solutions provider TechnipFMC was selected to provide pipeline fabrication and installation, subsea facilities installation services, and umbilicals deliveries for the project.

-Aibel, an energy services provider based in Norway, received the engineering, procurement, construction and installation (EPCI) contract worth Nkr190m ($22.2m) for the modification of the Kristin platform.
+Norway-based energy services provider Aibel received the engineering, procurement, construction and installation (EPCI) contract, worth Nkr190m ($22.2m), for the modification of the Kristin platform.

 Details of other discoveries in the Haltenbanken Vest Unit